mesosphere-backup/dcos-windows/systemctl-win/docs/Systemd-win-diffs.md

 Overall, there are some permanent limitations dictated by the system:
 * Dbus is not supported by systemctl-win, so dbus type services and dbus based attributes cannot be supported.
-* Socket units probably cannot be supporterd in systemctl-win
-* Timer Units are not currently supported in systemctl-win
+* Socket units are not currently supporterd in systemctl-win.

 ## Differences in systemctl vss systemctl-win by Command